 Two Day Grand Canyon Rafting

 Spend two days rafting through Grand Canyon and one night camping under the stars.
 Travel downriver with native guides and discover the rich traditions of the Hualapai people through their own stories.
 Experience the Colorado River by paddling whitewater rapids in a paddle raft.
 Then hop in a 22-foot snout motor boat for an opportunity to relax and take in the scenic views.
-A trip through the Grand Canyon allows you to slow down and embrace the change of scenery, routine, and pace of life – we call this “river time.”
+An overnight rafting trip through the Grand Canyon allows you to slow down and embrace the change of scenery, routine, and pace of life – we call this “river time.”

 Two-day Grand Canyon Rafting Video